iltommi/qdb-documentation/source/api/c.rst

     :end-before: doc-end-log_remove_callback
     :dedent: 16

 You may pass a null pointer as callback identifier to :func:`qdb_log_add_callback`, but then you will lose the possibility to unregister it.
-T

 .. literalinclude:: ../../../apis/c/examples/c/log_callback.c
     :start-after: doc-start-log_add_callback-no-cid